them0ntem/gsoc-17-proposal/proposal.md

  2. The middle phase or binding phase creates bindings for all the rules for binding for the calling of bindings it used `__delayed_call_fn` to bind the rules in iterative.
  3. Final post initialisation phase, all the property rules are re-evaluated, all the `on_prop` observer are triggered, then all child widget dispatch event `on_kv_apply` indicating all the rules are done being applied, finally root widget dispatches `on_kv_apply` to itself.

-This sets of bindings stop unnecessary dispatching and updation of property during creation of widgets but
+This sets of bindings stop unnecessary dispatching and updation of property during creation of widgets.
+Batch Binding helps to remove any intermediate dispatching but in case there isn't any intermediate value of rules batch binding works heavy in comparison to past implementation.

-// Only Beneficial for the on_parent call

 #### Discussion
 I initially wanted to implement my proposal with keeping optimisation as upmost priority.
 However, after talks with Matthew and Dessant, it soon turned out that this was not a correct approach to move forward.
 As such, this proposal currently takes consistency with optimisation approach, The main idea of this approach is that the existing functionality related work should occur first with succeeded by implementing binding and optimisation and finally testing and documentation.